 The plunger can not be extended if the twine needles are protruding into chamber.
 This can cause damage to baler.
-If needles are protruding into chamber, refer to Position Twine Needles in "Maintenance and Adjustments" section for directions to retract them (see page 5-2).
+If needles are protruding into chamber, refer to Position Twine Needles in "Maintenance and Adjustments" section for directions to retract them.